aimeos/map/README.md

 public static function delimiter( ?string $char = null ) : string
 ```

-* @param string `$char` Separator character, e.g. "/" for "key/to/value" instaed of "key.to.value"
+* @param string `$char` Separator character, e.g. "." for "key.to.value" instaed of "key/to/value"
 * @return string Separator used up to now

 The static method only changes the separator for new maps created afterwards.